-The Council of European Dentists (CED)1 aims to promote high standards on oral healthcare and dentistry with effective patient-safety centred professional practice, and to contribute to safeguarding the protection of public health.
+The Council of European Dentists (CED) aims to promote high standards on oral healthcare and dentistry with effective patient-safety centred professional practice, and to contribute to safeguarding the protection of public health.
 With this resolution the CED wishes to clarify the difference between the general dental practitioner or dentist and the specialist dentist not only to help policy-makers at national and EU level in understanding how the dental community sees their scope of activity, but also to improve health literacy and patient empowerment.
+The field of dentistry in Europe has been increasingly specialized, with more focus on specialized dental training and practice.